f5devcentral/f5xc-emea-workshop/docs/class6/module1/_lab3/lab3.rst

 **Ollama (the LLM)**

-If the LLM which is hosted on the Ollama is the brain function calling is give it a body with hands and legs.
+If the LLM, which is hosted on Ollama, is the brain, function calling gives it a body with hands and legs.

 * **Function Calling**: When the LLM determines that it needs additional information to provide an accurate response, it can request specific data through function calls.
 For example, it might request current cryptocurrency prices or user account information.